lrgar/spgen/README.md

 # spgen

-_Simple Parser Generator_ is a small tool for creating parsers for C++, and maybe sometime, other languages.
+_Simple Parser Generator_ is a small tool for creating parsers for C++, and maybe someday, other languages.

 ## Background

-It's just a Python script, created for the Nova project.
+It's a Python script, created originally for my own compiler project.
 I didn't find any existing toolkit enough easy to install and use so I end up creating my own.
-It's still fun anyway.
+It has been fun anyway.

 ## Requirements